Their coronavirus vaccine candidate has made them billionaires. This modest German Turkish couple doesn’t own a car.

 Other world leaders have sent messages of cautious hope.
 No mRNA vaccine has received regulatory approval before, though scientists in the United States, Britain and China, as well as with one other German company, are pursuing similar vaccines for the coronavirus.

-While the results are “encouraging,” they are only preliminary, German health officials said in a news conference Monday.
+While the results are “encouraging,” they are only preliminary, German health officials said at a news conference Monday.

 “This is a new virus and a completely new situation for mankind,” said Sahin.
 “That provides an opportunity to prove that the technology works and works faster than existing technologies.”